Yuuso/SpehsEngine/README.txt

 Minimal, generic functionality that can be useful in various projects.
 Some libraries come with an additional Visual Studio project file that has the -ARM suffix.
 They need the **Visual Studio For Linux Development** extension to work.

-### Rendering
+### Graphics
-Window management, opengl based text and polygon rendering.
+Window management (using SDL), opengl based text and polygon rendering.
-Uses SDL for window management.
-Uses Freetype for text rendering.

 ### Input
 Input detection library.
 Supported devices: mouse, keyboard and joystics/gamepads.